bokulich-lab/moshpit-docs/_sources/chapters/00_data_retrieval.md

 ---
 (data-retrieval)=
 # Data retrieval
-The dataset which we are using in this tutorial is available through the Sequence Read Archive.
-To retrieve it we will use the q2-fondue plugin: we only need to provide a list of accession IDs which we are interested in downloading - everything else will be taken care of for us.
+The dataset used in this tutorial is available through the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA).
+To retrieve it we will use the [q2-fondue plugin](https://github.com/bokulich-lab/q2-fondue) for programmatic access to sequences and metadata from SRA; we only need to provide a list of accession IDs to download - q2-fondue will take care of the rest.

 ```{note}
 You need to provide an e-mail address when running this command - this is required by the NCBI as a way to